fringefilmsoz/SIP/concepts/home_page.md

 # About the Home page

-The Home page is the main control panel of the web interface.
+The Home page is the main control center of the web interface.
 It includes:

 -   A clock showing the current time at the location of the controller.
+This also appears on all pages.
 -   A navigation bar at the top for moving between pages of the interface.
 This is also present on the other pages except the login page

 -   A set of buttons for making global changes to the behavior of the system including